-Before setting up Jobs, we do recommend bulk-archiving all of the previous year's classes.
+Before setting up Jobs, we recommend bulk-archiving all of the previous year's classes.
 The reason for this is to ensure that both the teachers' and the students' view in Classroom only contains information relevant to the current school year.
 You can find out more about bulk archiving classes here.

-Communicate to Your Teachers
+Communicate to your teachers

 Additionally, we have a teacher email template available here.